Why images aren't loading in your Matomo heatmap (and how to fix it)

 nginx

-# Edit cdn.example.com to your CDN host
+# Replace cdn.example.com with your CDN host.

 location /cdn-proxy/ {